An Overnight Train to Chiang Mai

 Chiang Mai Night Market

 We also checked out the night market – stalls galore selling everything from hill tribe handicrafts to Buddha lampshades.
-The disadvantage of travelling with a small pack – no room for new purchases!
-Having said that, Ku did treat herself to a Ganesh t-shirt.
+The disadvantage of travelling with a small pack?
+No room for new purchases!
+Having said that, Ku did treat herself to a red Ganesh t-shirt.

 The Bus to Sukhothai

 We nearly missed our bus to Sukhothai as the details had been incorrectly written on our tickets!
 There were two terminals and our ticket stated ‘Terminal 1’, when it should have read ‘Terminal 2’!
-A last-minute dash and a thankfully, slightly late departure saved the day and we arrived in Sukhothai about five hours later!
+Consequently, a last-minute dash and a thankfully, slightly late departure, saved the day.
+We happily arrived in Sukhothai about five hours later.